openclimatefix/pvnet-summation/README.md

 data for the national sum i.e. GSP ID 0.

-### Set up and config example for batch creation

-The concurrent batches created in the step above will be augmented with a few additional pieces of data required for the summation model.
-Within your copy of `PVNet_summation/configs` make sure you have replaced all of the items marked with `PLACEHOLDER`

 ### Training PVNet_summation

 How PVNet_summation is run is determined by the extensive configuration in the config files.
-The configs stored in `PVNet/configs.example` should work with batches created using the steps and batch creation config mentioned above.
+The configs stored in `configs.example`.

 Make sure to update the following config files before training your model:

+1. At the very start of training we loop over all of the input samples and make predictions for them using PVNet.
+These predictions are saved to disk and will be loaded in the training loop for more efficient training.
+In `configs/config.yaml` update `sample_save_dir` to set where the predictions will be saved to.

-1. In `configs/datamodule/default.yaml`:
+2. In `configs/datamodule/default.yaml`:
-    - update `batch_dir` to point to the directory you stored your concurrent batches in during batch creation.
+  - Update `pvnet_model.model_id` and `pvnet_model.revision` to point to the Huggingface commit or local directory where the exported PVNet model is.
-    - update `gsp_zarr_path` to point to the PVLive data containing the national estimate
+  - Update `configuration` to point to a data configuration compatible with the PVNet model whose outputs will be fed into the summation model.
+  - Set `train_period` and `val_period` to control the time ranges of the train and val period
+  - Optionally set `max_num_train_samples` and `max_num_val_samples` to limit the number of possible train and validation example which will be used.

-2. In `configs/model/default.yaml`:
+3. In `configs/model/default.yaml`:
-    - update the PVNet model for which you are training a summation model for.
-A new summation model should be trained for each PVNet model
-    - update the hyperparameters and structure of the summation model
+    - Update the hyperparameters and structure of the summation model
-3. In `configs/trainer/default.yaml`:
+4. In `configs/trainer/default.yaml`:
-    - set `accelerator: 0` if running on a system without a supported GPU
+    - Set `accelerator: 0` if running on a system without a supported GPU

 Assuming you have updated the configs, you should now be able to run: